stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 <!--more-->

+# Software Ethics and Visual Studio Code

+The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default.
+If you prefer to avoid proprietary software, consider using the packages that are provided by the [vscodium](https://github.com/VSCodium/vscodium) project instead.

+> Both Visual Studio Code and a number of extensions use telemetry.
+Always review the documentation for an extension before you install it, and look for notes about telemetry.

 # Installing Visual Studio Code

-> Both Visual Studio Code and extensions from Microsoft use telemetry.
-Avoid using Visual Studio Code if you have concerns about privacy.

 ## Installing Code on macOS